IsCoolEntertainment/pynba/README.rst

 IsCool Entertainment Pynba
 ==========================

+This package is deprecated ! use pynba_ instead.

 Pynba is a WSGI Middleware for Pinba_.
 It allows realtime monitoring/statistics server using MySQL as a read-only interface.
 It works on Python 2.7, 3.3 and more.